Agree to the Five Elements of Participation

 The sponsors should stay with their seats until their students arrive around 7:00pm.
 Ushers will be in the tabernacle to assist adult sponsors as they reserve seats for their groups.
 Churches may choose to create a “standard” to hold up as the students enter (at 7:00pm) so your group can find your seating.
 When the service begins at 7:30pm, all standards should be lowered and moved out of the aisle.

-The seat reservation process will operate much like Monday night’s process, however the TIME for seat reservations will change to 4:30pm; also Tuesday-Friday, churches may send students to represent them at seat reservations.
+The seat reservation process will operate much like Monday night’s process, however the TIME for seat reservations will remain at 6:30pm; also Tuesday-Friday, churches may send students to represent them at seat reservations.
 Churches will again reserve seats by GROUP numbers (your group number remains the same, but the order the groups will be seated in rotates each day to promote fairness) then ORDER numbers (the order within your group changes each day).
-GROUP numbers will be called every few minutes starting at 4:30pm.
-After reserving seats for their group, individuals can return to their cabins, enjoy dinner, and then return at 6:45pm (sponsors only at this time) to man their standards for the entrance of students at 7:00pm.
+GROUP numbers will be called every few minutes starting at 6:30pm.

 MORNING WORSHIP SERVICE SEATING

 Each morning at the morning worship service, your group will be sitting in the seats you had on the night before in the evening worship service.
-The tabernacle doors will open at 9:10am and all groups need to be inside the tabernacle and seated for SURGE, our morning wake up service, by 9:30am.
+The tabernacle doors will open at 10:20am and all groups need to be inside the tabernacle and seated for SURGE, our morning service, by 10:30am.